Firstnsnd/harbor-proxy/README.md

 ```sh
 go run main.go
 ```
-now,you need to edit the `/etc/hosts` file using `vim` and add the following entry:
+Now,you need to edit the `/etc/hosts` file using `vim` and add the following entry:
 ```
 127.0.0.1       dev.test.com
 ```